boryspaulewicz/matematyka_dla_psychologow/rozdzialy/R37_Gibson.md

 > from the way that a set of objects is ambient for a physical object.
 The term *physical
 > environment* is, therefore, apt to get us mixed up, and it will usually be avoided in this book.

-Gibson, chłopie, byłeś tak blisko!
+Gibson, byłeś tak blisko!

 > Every animal is, in some degree at least, a perceiver and a behaver.
 It is sentient and animate,
 > to use old-fashioned terms.
 It is a perceiver *of* the environment and a behaver *in* the
 > environment.
 But this is not to say that it perceives the world of physics and behaves in the
 > space and time of physics. (s.
 4)

-Lepiej, bo ogólniej i trafiając w sedno: Nie ma czegoś takiego jak zachowanie, które nie korzysta z jakiegoś źródła informacji przybliżając jakiś cel.
+Lepiej, bo ogólniej i trafiając w sedno: Nie ma czegoś takiego jak zachowanie, które nie jest przybliżeniem procesu racjonalnego, który polega na korzystaniu z jakiegoś źródła informacji żeby zrealizować jakiś cel.

 ## *The Environment to be Perceived* / *The Animal and the Environment* / *Units of the Environment*: